 Calcium carbonate should be taken with meals or with an acidic beverage such as orange juice.
 It’s alkaline based and requires extra stomach acid for maximum absorption.
 For some people, intestinal distress in the form of gas or constipation is a possibility.
 If this happens to you, try upping your dietary fiber intake, and drink more water.
 If that doesn’t help, your doctor might advise you to switch to calcium citrate.

 Calcium citrate usually costs just a bit more than calcium carbonate, and is not quite as easy to find, but overall it’s an excellent option.
-Calcium citrate has less elemental calcium (21 percent), but it’s better absorbed than calcium carbonate.
-It’s more acidic, and may be taken at any time in the day, even on an empty stomach.
+It has less elemental calcium (21 percent), but it’s better absorbed than calcium carbonate.
+Calcium citrate is also more acidic, and may be taken at any time in the day, even on an empty stomach.
 If you are taking acid blockers for indigestion, acid reflux, or other intestinal conditions, calcium citrate may be your best option from an absorption point of view.

 Calcium phosphate is rarely recommended by the scientific community.
 Although some types of calcium phosphate contain high levels of elemental calcium, the average diet already contains ample phosphorus from processed foods.